-OPC UK DATA TRANSPARENCY INFORMATION
+OPC DATA TRANSPARENCY INFORMATION

 What this information is about

-The information on this page provides further information about how Optimum Patient Care Limited (OPC, we our, us) collects, stores and uses data from its quality improvement and research support services (also called OPC Services).
+The information on this page provides further information about how Optimum Patient Care Limited (OPC, we are, us) collects, stores and uses data from its quality improvement and research support services (also called OPC Services).
 Information on how OPC handles personal data as controller is provided in our Privacy Notice.
 Both documents should be read together to give a complete view of how personal data is processed by OPC.

 Important Definitions